ARCHIVED-mean-stack/session-5/README.md

 This defines the `recipeApp` [module](https://docs.angularjs.org/guide/module) which depends on the `recipeList` module.

-Create `recipe-list.component.js` and save it to the js directory and link it to index.html:
+Create `recipe-list.component.js` and save it to the recipes directory and link it to index.html:
 ```
 'use strict';